odoo/runbot/runbot/documentation/dynamic_config.md

 Filters are a way to transform dynamic values before using them.
 They are defined by appending `|filter_name` to the dynamic value.

-Filters are currently only used to transform module filters into test tags.
+For example, to transform a module filter into test tags:

 ```json
     {"test_tags": "-at_install,{{test_module_filter|filter_all_modules|make_module_test_tags}}",